Gender roles in Islam: Family

 Some reformist and feminist scholars argue that the concept of guardianship has formed the basis of particular gender roles in Muslim societies.
 Women are often expected to be obedient wives and mothers, staying within the familial environment.
 Meanwhile, men are expected to be the protectors and caretakers of their families.
 However, the majority of Muslim scholars agree that women are not obligated to serve their husbands, do housework, or do any kind of work at home.
-In Shari'a, it is regarded as permissible for a woman to go out for work if she has the consent of her husband.
+According to Egypt's Dar-al-Ifta, it is regarded as permissible for a woman to go out for work if she has the consent of her husband.
 If there is no mutual consent, then it is not permissible for her to go out and work.
 Until the period of the rise of Islam, there were many ideas of certain actions and behaviors of women that should be expected that were considered traditional gender roles.
 Women were seen as inferior to men, and women were supposed to behave and respect men.
-In earlier times, women were seen as the housekeepers and relied on their husbands to protect them since they were not strong enough to take care of themselves.
+In earlier times, women were seen as the housekeepers and relied on their husbands to protect them since they were thought to be not strong enough to take care of themselves.

 According to Sayyid Qutb, a prominent member of the Egyptian Muslim Brotherhood in the 1950s and 1960s, the Quran "gives the man the right of 'guardianship' or 'superiority' over the family structure to prevent dissension and friction between the spouses.
 The equity of this system lies in the fact that God both favored the man with the necessary qualities and skills for the 'guardianship' and also charged him with the duty to provide for the structure's upkeep."
 Qutb's ideologies are still impactful for radical Islamists today, influencing such prominent Middle Eastern leaders as Ayman Zawahiri and terrorists as Osama bin Laden.

 In Islamic culture, the roles played by men and women are equally important.
 Gender roles viewed from an Islamic perspective are based on the Qur'an and emphasize the dynamic structure of the family.
 As in any socio-cultural group, gender roles vary depending on the conservative or liberal nature of the specific group.